tianchengXu/ESG-Risk-Stock-Return/index.md

-# Understand
+# How Does Significant Exposure to ESG Risks Affect Short-term Stock Returns for Companies of Different Health Levels?

+## The goal
-## Understanding Impact of ESG Risk Exposures on Short-term Stock Returns
+To Understand the Impact of ESG Risk Exposures on Short-term Stock Returns